danielbodnar/awesome-stars/README.md

 ## open-source

+- [willdoescode/nat](https://github.com/willdoescode/nat) - `ls` alternative with useful info and a splash of color 🎨
 - [luong-komorebi/Awesome-Linux-Software](https://github.com/luong-komorebi/Awesome-Linux-Software) - 🐧 A list of awesome Linux softwares
 - [trpkit/trpkit](https://github.com/trpkit/trpkit) - The monorepo to our applications that offers ZKPP and E2EE.
 - [TeamCodeStream/codestream](https://github.com/TeamCodeStream/codestream) - The Code Collaboration Tool Built for Remote Teams